The Mississippi police officer who shot an 11-year-old is now suspended without pay

 "This is very disturbing to Sgt.
 Capers, and he should have been allowed due process," Carr said.
 "They have no evidence Sgt.
 Capers intentionally shot this young man, which he didn't.
 Everything that happened was a total and complete accident."

-Murry has since been recovering from his wounds — which include a collapsed lung, a fractured rib and a lacerated liver.
+Murry has since been recovering from his injuries — which include a collapsed lung, a fractured rib and a lacerated liver.

 Murry's family filed a $5 million federal lawsuit last month, which argues that the police officers who responded to the domestic disturbance call acted in a way that was "so outrageous that it shocks the moral and legal conscience of the community."